Chocolate Banana Cheesecake

 - Make the chocolate and banana cheesecake layers.
 Set a metal bowl over a saucepan of simmering water.
 Add in the 4 ounces of chopped bittersweet chocolate; stir continuously until melted and smooth.
 Remove bowl from saucepan and cool chocolate until lukewarm but still liquid.

 - Using an electric mixer on low speed, combine cream cheese and sugar, beating until smooth.
 Mix in the eggs, one at a time, beating until just combined (do not overmix the batter).

 - Remove half the batter to a bowl.
 Add the mashed banana and banana extract to the remaining half of the batter, mixing briefly just until combined.
 Scoop this banana batter into a separate bowl and return the reserved unflavored batter to the mixer bowl.
 Add in the melted chocolate and cocoa powder, again beating just until combined.

-- Pour the chocolate batter into the prepared crust, followed by the banana batter.
+- Bake the cheesecake.
+Pour the chocolate batter into the prepared crust, followed by the banana batter.
 Smooth the top gently with a spatula.
 Bake at 300 °F for 1 hour and 30 minutes, or until the internal temperature reaches 150 °F. The center of the cheesecake will be quite jiggly.

-- Once the cheesecake reaches the appropriate temperature, turn off the oven, open the oven door a few inches, and allow the cheesecake to cool in the oven for 30 minutes before removing to the counter.
+- Cool the cheesecake in the oven.
+Once the cheesecake reaches the appropriate temperature, turn off the oven, open the oven door a few inches, and allow the cheesecake to cool in the oven for 30 minutes before removing to the counter.